Deep Residual Axial Networks: Proposed Residual Axial Networks

 \section{Proposed Residual Axial Networks}

-The convolution-based residual basic and bottleneck blocks \cite{he2016deep,he2016identity} have demonstrated significant performance with the help of several state-of-the-art architectures like, ResNets \cite{he2016deep}, wide ResNets\cite{wu2019wider}, scaling wide ResNets \cite{zagoruyko2016wide}, and deep recursive residual networks (DRRNs) \cite{tai2017image} on image classification and image super-resolution datasets.
-Although the bottleneck residual block makes the networks thinner still the basic and bottleneck blocks are not cost-effective and/or parameter efficient.
-The 2D convolutional operation of these blocks is consuming $\mathcal{O}(N^2)$ resources, where N is the flattened pixels of an image, and $N=hw$ (for a 2D image of height $h$, width $w$, and $h=w$).
-So the cost for a 2D convolutional operation, for an image with height $h$, and width $w$, is $\mathcal{O}((hw)^2)=\mathcal{O}(h^2 w^2)=\mathcal{O}(h^4)$ \cite{ho2019axial,wang2020axial}.
-To reduce this impractical computational cost, we are proposing a novel architectural design, residual axial networks (RANs).
+The 2D CNN is highly performant with the help of several state-of-the-art architectures like, ResNets \cite{he2016deep}, wide ResNets \cite{wu2019wider}, scaling wide ResNets \cite{zagoruyko2016wide}, MobileNets \cite{howard2017mobilenets}, SqueezeNets \cite{iandola2016squeezenet}, SqueezeNexts \cite{gholami2018squeezenext}, and deep recursive residual networks (DRRNs) \cite{tai2017image} on image classification and image super-resolution datasets.
+The residual bottleneck block makes the networks thinner; still, the cost efficiency of these blocks can be improved.
+The cost of 2D convolution, residual bottleneck, and basic blocks is calculated in Equations \ref{convCost:1}, \ref{convCost:3}, and \ref{convCost:4}, respectively.
+The 2D convolution operation given in Equation \ref{conv:1} uses a $k\times k$ filter for the input $X\in h\times w\times d_{in}$.
+Equation \ref{convCost:1} gives the costs of 2D convolution in the residual blocks.
+SC is used to reduce these costs in InceptionNetV3 \cite{wang2019pulmonary}, SqueezeNext \cite{gholami2018squeezenext}, and axial-deeplab \cite{wang2020axial}.
+They decomposed this $k\times k$ convolution into two separable convolutions with $k\times 1$ and $1\times k$ sized filters.
+This decomposition effectively reduces the number of parameters from $h\times w\times d_{in}\times d_{out}\times k\times k$ to $2\times h\times w\times d_{in}\times d_{out}\times k$.
+Their decomposed convolution with spatial extent $k\times 1$ is defined as,

-Due to high computational expenses, we replace all spatial 2D convolution operations (conv2D) of the residual basic blocks, and the only spatial 2D convolution operation of the residual bottleneck block by using two 1D convolutional operations.
-Also, each 1D convolutional operation has a residual connection to reduce vanishing gradients.
-Although this axial technique was introduced in \cite{ho2019axial} for auto-regressive transformer models, we propose novel architectures by factorizing 2D convolution into two consecutive 1D convolutions.
-Figures \ref{fig:RAN_Basic_Block}, and \ref{fig:RAN_BottleNeck_Block} show our novel proposed residual blocks.

-For each location, $o=(i,j)$, a local input kernel $k\times k$ is extracted from an input image $X$ with height $h$, width $w$, and channel count $d_{in}$ to serve convolutional operation.
-Residual units, used by \cite{he2016identity}, are defined as,

-where, $X_o$ and $Y_o$ are input and output for the location $o=(i,j)$, $R(X_o)$ is the original input or identity mapping, and $\mathcal{F}$ is the residual function.
-This residual function is defined using convolutional operation for vision tasks.
-The structure of this residual function depends on the residual block, we use.
-Two spatial 2D convolutional operations are used for residual basic block, and a spatial (kernel $k>1$) 2D convolution operation is used in between two convolutional operations (kernel $k=1$) for bottleneck block.
-These spatial 2D convolutional operations for kernel $k>1$ and $o=(i,j)$ can be defined as \cite{ramachandran2019stand},